-1. Develop and secure a supplemental water supply suitable for implementing a conjunctive use program
+1. Develop and secure a supplemental water supply suitable for implementing a conjunctive use program priority schedule for water produced at the plant will provide at least 1,148 acre-feet per year to SqCWD for implementing a conjunctive use program.

-The pilot plant for the Santa Cruz Water Department/Soquel Creek Water District (SCWD2) Regional Seawater Desalination Project completed testing in April 2009.
+The pilot plant for the Santa Cruz Water Department/Soquel Creek Water District (SCWD) Regional Seawater Desalination Project completed testing in April 2009.
 A Notice of Preparation and Initial Study for Environmental Impact Report of the Regional Seawater Desalination Project was issued in November 2010.
-A scoping report was issued in February 2011 and the draft EIR is scheduled to be published in 2013.
-A tentative priority schedule for water produced at the plant will provide at least 1,148 acre-feet per year to SqCWD for implementing a conjunctive use program.
+A scoping report was issued in February 2011.
+A tentative